DevXard/Capstone2_React_redux_Frontend/README.md

 > Using google maps i will load closest sellers of certin
 >
 > product in x miles/km.
+>

-> Using Google maps will get long lat from sellers addres
+> Using Nominatim maps will get long lat from sellers addres for free
+> and avoid google paid geocoding api
+>
+> Google maps will be used in multiple components. to give information Of
+> product or user location

 # Database